 Our 3D prints are all done in single color.
 Should you require further refinement in terms of finishing, post-process options are available.
 Again, we need to understand your requirements before a quote can be offered.

 We’re not quite ready to print an actual building or car yet, but we are capable of churning out prints that are larger than our print bed size, through the use of cleverly-planned assembly.
-Our current capability for one single continuous print is 60 cm height.
+Our current capability for one single continuous print is 2400 mm.
 We are continuously increasing our print size.

 Give us a call to check the latest maximum print size available.